The Corzo Center has established a number of partnerships and collaborations, and has co-sponsored a variety of events and programs.

 Who we are

-The Center was formed to keep art where it belongs — central to society and an economy that requires ideas and imagination.
-Guided by the belief that entrepreneurship is both a form of business innovation and a form of public and social action, the programs are shaped to provide artists, performers, and media makers the tools they need to control their economic lives.
+The Center was formed to keep art where it belongs, central to society and an economy that requires ideas and imagination, and is guided by the belief that entrepreneurship is both a form of business innovation and a form of public and social action.

 Neil Kleinman is the director of the Corzo Center for the Creative Economy and professor of Multimedia and Communication at the University of the Arts, where, until recently, he served as dean of the College of Media & Communication and director of the Philadelphia Applied Research Labs.
 Previously he served as dean of the College of Liberal Arts, director of the Institute for Publications Design, director of the doctoral program in Communications Design, and co-director of the School of Communication Design – all at the University of Baltimore.